xingty/CatGPT/README.md

   * `provider`:  **openai** or **gemini**
   * `api_url`: api url. e.g. `https://api.openai.com/v1`
   * `secret_key`: secret_key
-  * `models`: list of supporting models for this endpoint
+  * `models`: list of supporting models of this endpoint
   * `generate_title`: If `true`, the endpoint will be used to automatically generate titles for topics that lack one, based on their chat history."

 * `share`: a share provider(only supports github currently)